Iraq War: 2010: US drawdown and Operation New Dawn

 On 17 February 2010, US Secretary of Defense Robert Gates announced that as of 1 September, the name "Operation Iraqi Freedom" would be replaced by "Operation New Dawn".

-On 18 April, US and Iraqi forces killed Abu Ayyub al-Masri the leader of al-Qaeda in Iraq in a joint American and Iraqi operation near Tikrit, Iraq.
+On 18 April, US and Iraqi forces killed Abu Ayyub al-Masri, the leader of al-Qaeda in Iraq in a joint American and Iraqi operation near Tikrit, Iraq.
 The coalition forces believed al-Masri to be wearing a suicide vest and proceeded cautiously.
 After the lengthy exchange of fire and bombing of the house, the Iraqi troops stormed inside and found two women still alive, one of whom was al-Masri's wife, and four dead men, identified as al-Masri, Abu Abdullah al-Rashid al-Baghdadi, an assistant to al-Masri, and al-Baghdadi's son.
 A suicide vest was indeed found on al-Masri's corpse, as the Iraqi Army subsequently stated.
 Iraqi Prime Minister Nouri al-Maliki announced the killings of Abu Omar al-Baghdadi and Abu Ayyub al-Masri at a news conference in Baghdad and showed reporters photographs of their bloody corpses.
-"The attack was carried out by ground forces which surrounded the house, and also through the use of missiles," Mr Maliki said.
+"The attack was carried out by ground forces which surrounded the house, and also through the use of missiles," Maliki said.
 "During the operation computers were seized with e-mails and messages to the two biggest terrorists, Osama bin Laden and [his deputy] Ayman al-Zawahiri", Maliki added.
 US forces commander Gen. Raymond Odierno praised the operation.
 "The death of these terrorists is potentially the most significant blow to al‑Qaeda in Iraq since the beginning of the insurgency", he said.
 "There is still work to do but this is a significant step forward in ridding Iraq of terrorists."

-US Vice President Joe Biden stated that the deaths of the top two al‑Qaeda figures in Iraq are "potentially devastating" blows to the terror network there and proof that Iraqi security forces are gaining ground.

 On 20 June, Iraq's Central Bank was bombed in an attack that left 15 people dead and brought much of downtown Baghdad to a standstill.
 The attack was claimed to have been carried out by the Islamic State of Iraq.
 This attack was followed by another attack on Iraq's Bank of Trade building that killed 26 and wounded 52 people.